NethServer/docs/administrator-manual/en/accounts.rst

 Supported provider types are:

-* Local OpenLDAP running on |product| itself,
+* Local OpenLDAP running on |product| itself
-* Remote LDAP server with RFC2307 schema,
+* Remote LDAP server with RFC2307 schema
-* Local Samba 4 Active Directory Domain Controller,
+* Local Samba 4 Active Directory Domain Controller
-* Remote Active Directory (both Microsoft and Samba).
+* Remote Active Directory (both Microsoft and Samba)

 Be aware of the following rules about account providers: